 Trauma occurs when we feel overwhelmed by a single or repeating experience.
 Overwhelm occurs when too much happens too fast.
 Because they are too much to deal with at the time, incomplete trauma responses are held in the body waiting, sometimes for decades, to be supported, understood and integrated.

 Very early trauma, before the age of 3, occurs before the development of language.
 For this reason, those of us who experienced trauma very early in life may have no conscious memory of it and/or have tremendous difficulty talking about it.
-In this case, our memory of the trauma exists primarily as sensation.
-Often, as sensation associated with the conditions listed at the top of the page.
+In this case, our memory of the trauma exists primarily as uncomfortable sensation.

-Somatic Experiencing and NARM are gentle, highly effective way to support this process – moving out of the trauma response, restoring a sense of balance to the nervous system and returning a sense of health, aliveness and wellbeing to our lives.
+Somatic Experiencing is a highly effective way to support this process – moving out of the trauma response, restoring a sense of balance to the nervous system and returning a sense of health, aliveness and wellbeing to our lives.

-Somatic Experiencing and NARM are highly effective and move at a pace appropriate to your needs.
-If appropriate, gentle, supportive touch may be used in our sessions, but this is not necessary.
-SE and NARM are included in my Rolfing® sessions.
+Somatic Experiencing moves at a pace appropriate to your needs.
+Gentle, supportive touch may be used in our sessions, but this is not necessary.
+SE can be included in our Rolfing® sessions.

 Call Stephanie for a free consultation: 209-614-7532